yonicd/supermarketprices/README.md

   - The gas cost is taken into account as a function of distance from the geocode in the final price (price from transportation auuthority site)

 The folder stat_polygon_gis are shp files of the 2008 CBS stat polygons

-Some Notes:

-  - Only 11 out of 22 chain stores are publishing in accordance with the law thus far.
-    - Mega
-    - Shufersal
-    - Bitan Wines (No Promotions Files)
-    - Eden Teva Market (No Promotions Files)
-    - Co-op Shop
-    - Dor Alon
-    - Machsane HaShuk
-    - Oser Ad
-    - Hatzi Hinam
-    - Super Dosh
-    - Yochananof